Technology

 Key Takeaway

-If an agent can take irreversible actions, don’t “prompt” it into safety.
-Put a policy-enforced execution layer between the model and the real world.
+If an agent can create irreversible side effects, put a policy-enforced execution layer between the model and the tool.
+Prompts don’t count as a control.

-What this means for founders and operators: the next moat is operational, not model-based
+What founders and operators should internalize: the moat is control, not cleverness

 Jessica Li